-What is the best hotel lounge?
-I don’t mean one that’s good, but rather one that takes good and turns it into GREAT.
+What are the best hotel lounge features?
+These features are what make or break a hotel lounge experience for guests.
+I don’t mean a hotel lounge visit that’s good, but rather one that takes good and turns it into GREAT.
 Seems to me many lounges are fine, or even good, but I’m thinking about what creates a lounge that stands out.
 Defining the qualities that make for greatness helps us decide which lounges measure up and which don’t.

 See what you think of my 13 criteria.
 Here’s my list (in no special order):

 1. REAL food.
 For me, snack foods don’t count.
 And include salad, please!
 Too many lounges put out bowls of what they call salads, but they are usually unidentifiable and filled with some kind of dressing.
 I’m talking about a simple green salad with some vegetables.
 For all you hotel chefs reading this, I promise you we’ll eat the greens!

 2. Fresh fruit.
 During the day, it’s great to be able to stop into the lounge and get a piece of fruit.